Jeffrey M. Smythe

 Roberta Williams-Todd is the Director of the Senior Corps Companion Program at Senior Citizen Services of Metropolitan Atlanta, Inc. Roberta is responsible for the Senior Companions

 which support other seniors that require assistance so that they may keep their independence.
-Prior to coming to SCS she worked at St. Joseph Hospital as a prep medical student,
+Roberta graduated from Morris Brown College with a BS degree in Elementary Education

 Director of Home Repair Services

 Joseph joined Meals On Wheels in October 2013 as Director of Home Repair Services.
 He provides administrative oversight for the program which assists seniors and veterans with

 home repairs focused on providing a safe, hazard free environment enabling the resident to remain in their home.
 In the 10 years prior to joining Meals On Wheels Atlanta Joseph

 was the Owner/Operator of Joseph Guy Handyman Services.
 Joseph’s other previous work experience includes 6 years as an Arts Administrator and Program Manager and 11 years as

 Jason Tucker is the Volunteer Coordinator at Meals On Wheels Atlanta.
 He has the great task of acquiring, cultivating, and retaining volunteers for all of the programs that MOWA

 offers.
 Having worked in Home Repair Services prior to transitioning into Volunteer Services, Jason has garnered first-hand experience concerning the needs and vulnerability of

 the clients that Meals On Wheels Atlanta serves and the importance of volunteer support to aid in that charge.